 Before we get started on this journey, I HIGHLY recommend downloading the application Paris Travel Guide And Offline City prior to your trip.
 More than likely will be walking around the city and this nifty application allows you to pinpoint all the places recommended for your one day in Paris.
 This app has navigation to get you where you need to be step-by-step without any need for Wifi!

-France’s currency is Euro’s since they are part of the European Union.
-If you didn’t exchange your money for Euros prior to your 24 hours in Paris trip, ATMs are available to withdrawal money in Terminal-2 at the Charles De Gaulle Airport (CDG).
+The currency in France is the Euro.
+If you didn’t exchange your money for Euros prior to your 24 hours in Paris trip, ATMs are available to withdraw money in Terminal-2 at the Charles De Gaulle Airport (CDG).
 Debit and credit cards are accepted at most restaurants and stores.
 But watch out for those hefty foreign transaction fees.

 Luggage Storage At CDG

 If you have a layover in Paris you more than likely will have a carry-on.
 If you are arriving at Charles De Gaulle, you can easily store your carry-on at the airport so you’re not stuck towing your luggage around.
 Luggage storage is located in Terminal 2 at CDG on the upper level.
-During your one day in Paris your carry-on will costs you 15€.
+During your one day in Paris, your carry-on will cost you 15€.

 RER In Paris

-If you’re arriving for you trip from CDG you can reach the city taking the RER, it’s on the ground floor of Terminal-2.
-One way metro tickets costs 10€.
+If you’re arriving for your trip from CDG you can reach the city taking the RER, it’s on the ground floor of Terminal-2.
+One-way metro tickets cost 10€.
 You can reach the city by taxi, but they are quite expensive and average about 50€ or more.
 The RER is very simple to navigate.